Migraine Headaches? Alternative Remedies That Have Worked for Me

 Advances are, of course, being made.
 New medications are available that are inhaled as nasal sprays, thus circumventing that vicious nausea dilemma.
 More effective new agents for combating migraines, including in terms of prevention, continue to emerge.

 Also, additional alternative therapies, such as acupuncture, and the use of the nutritional supplement CoQ10 (which I also take daily), are worth investigating.
 In an article titled A Better Route to Migraine Relief Dr. Andrew Weil discusses a variety of alternative therapies.
-Alternatives are also discussed at the Complementary and Alternative Therapies website and the Migraine Relief Blog.
+Alternatives are also discussed at the Complementary and Alternative Therapies website.

 For fellow migraine victims, my advice is: Hang in there.
 Your own effective remedies are almost certainly out there ... you just need to find what will work for you.
 In any case, I hope my own experience will help renew your hope and your efforts to conquer your own migraine problems.